Leruele/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Display the contents of two files
+Display 10 last lines of a file